 Boxing vs Muay Thai

 Both are striking arts.
 Both will get you fit.
-But they're different sports with different strengths.
+But they are different sports with different strengths, different injury profiles, and different costs.
+Here is the full comparison, backed by actual data.

 The Core Difference